rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="options_besides_capitalism"></a>
 ## [Are there really other options besides capitalism?](#options_besides_capitalism)

 Yes.
 Economics existed before capitalism and there will be post-capitalist economies.
-We are led to believe that there is no alternative to capitalism but there are actually a multitude of options for how to organize economies.
+We are led to believe that there is no alternative to capitalism but there is actually a multitude of options of how to organize economies.

 <a class="anchor" name="need_for_economics"></a>
 ## [Why do we need to think about economics now?](#need_for_economics)